Dt-code237/Dt-code237/README.md

 - 👋 Hi, I’m @kipruto duncan
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate on coding ang programming
+- 💞️ I’m looking to collaborate on coding and programming
 - 📫 Get me on Google at Dt-code237

 <!---